-The 3D View allows you to visualise maps in stunning and compelling ways, enabling you to explore locations with an audience in ways that just aren't possible in two dimensions (2D).
-By presenting your data in a realistic 3D perspective, decision makers, influencers, and stakeholders will have better insights into your work.
+The 3D View allows you to visualize maps in stunning and compelling ways, enabling you to explore locations with an audience in ways that just aren't possible in two dimensions (2D).
+By presenting your data in a realistic 3D perspective, decision makers, influencers and stakeholders will have better insights into your work.

 Maptitude supports connectivity with a wide variety of geographic (raster/vector) and tabular databases such as Microsoft SQL Server and Oracle (See the Maptitude Data Access page for more information on supported data formats).
 Maptitude allows simultaneous editing of geographic and attribute data files by multiple users, and has native support for corporate databases (e.g., Oracle Spatial) for direct storage, editing, and access to all types of geographic data.

-Maptitude runs on Windows, while Maptitude for the Web applications are accessible via browser-based interfaces, allowing use in the field via mobile devices.
+Maptitude runs on Windows, while Maptitude Online is accessible via browser-based interfaces, allowing use in the field via mobile devices.

 With Maptitude, you can: